FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-definitions.md

 ## What the NeXus definitions are

 NeXus defines a standardized structure for scientific data.
-The structure is described in XML files written in the NeXus Definition Language (NXDL), which define:
+The structure is defined in XML files written in the NeXus Definition Language (NXDL).
+These XML files define:

-- base classes (common structural components),
+- base classes (common structural components and respective semantic concepts),
 - application definitions (experiment-specific schemas),
 - contributed definitions from the community.
 These can be base classes or application definitions.

-These definitions specify naming, hierarchy, required concepts, and allowed metadata for NeXus files.
+These definitions specify naming, hierarchy, constraints on the requiredness of individual concepts, and allowed metadata for NeXus files.

 In practice, they serve as: